prabath147/INT246/README.md

 1.Install anfis

-2. navigate to the location of anfis/tk.py
+2.navigate to the location of anfis/tk.py

 3.run the program.